kietkun/Dimori/README.md

     yarn
 ```

+# In this project we don't need to deploy, just replace PRIVATE_KEY on .env file and test smart contract before we run it on web

-To deploy smart contract to ganache net work
+To deploy smart contract to ganache network
 ```sh
     cd hardhat
     npx hardhat run scripts/deploy-dimori.js --network ganache